-Mr. Hazelton has practiced with Latham & Watkins for over 30 years and leads the firm’s government contracts practice.
+Mr. Hazelton practiced with Latham & Watkins for over 30 years and led the firm’s Government Contracts Practice.

-False Claims Act litigation and investigations are a central part of his practice.
-He also has litigated dozens of bid protest cases involving procurements of most every size and industry.
+False Claims Act litigation and investigations were a central part of his practice.
+He also litigated dozens of bid protest cases involving procurements of most every size and industry.

-More broadly, Mr. Hazelton has handled virtually every type of government contract dispute including claims against federal agencies, disputes between primes and subcontractors, rights in technical data and other intellectual property (IP) disputes, termination claims and suspension/debarment proceedings.
-He appears regularly in US District Courts and Courts of Appeals, the US Court of Federal Claims, the US Government Accountability Office, and a variety of federal regulatory agencies.
+More broadly, Mr. Hazelton has handled virtually every type of government contract dispute including claims against federal agencies, disputes between primes and subcontractors, rights in technical data and other intellectual property (IP) disputes, termination claims, and suspension/debarment proceedings.
+He has regularly appeared in US District Courts and Courts of Appeals, the US Court of Federal Claims, the US Government Accountability Office, and a variety of federal regulatory agencies.

-In addition to litigation matters, Mr. Hazelton has a wealth of experience in transactions involving government contractors, including mergers and acquisitions, teaming agreements, subcontract agreements, technology licensing and international transactions.
-He also regularly advises clients on procurement laws and regulations including contracts and ethics compliance.
+In addition to litigation matters, Mr. Hazelton has a wealth of experience in transactions involving government contractors, including mergers and acquisitions, teaming agreements, subcontract agreements, technology licensing, and international transactions.
+He also regularly advised clients on procurement laws and regulations including contracts and ethics compliance.

 Prior to joining Latham, Mr. Hazelton served as a law clerk to Judge Herbert Y.C.
 Choy of the United States Court of Appeals for the Ninth Circuit.

-Mr. Hazelton writes and speaks on a variety of government contracts matters.
+At the time of his retirement, Mr. Hazelton wrote and spoke on a variety of government contracts matters.
 Publications that he has authored or co-authored include: